-This baseline requirement-the recording of energy consumption-is deceptively simple.
+This The baseline requirement in (2)(A)-the recording of energy consumption-is deceptively simple.
 However, because the two categorical requirements-all utilities and all buildings-are comprehensive in nature, the complexity of record keeping multiplies quickly.
 Not only does the math of buildings x utilities result in many data points, the variety of utilities used varies from building to building as does the variety of delivery methods for those utilities.
 School district energy program managers will be challenged if they attempt to develop this level of energy plan on an ad-hoc basis without data tracking tools.
 However, as school facility complexity increases, energy plans, like maintenance programs, must be built from a facility-specific inventory.